 What is a Revision Rhinoplasty?

 Revision rhinoplasty is a secondary nose surgery performed to correct any problems that were not resolved with the first surgery.
 It is more complex than primary rhinoplasty, which involves correcting previous surgical mistakes and working around scar tissue.
+The results and tissue changes from the initial surgery significantly influence the complexity and planning required for revision rhinoplasty.

 Why Revision Rhinoplasty may be necessary